vitobotta/hetzner-k3s/README.md

 ## changelog

+- 0.3.8
+  - Fix: added a check on a label to ensure that only servers that belong to the cluster are deleted from the project.

 - 0.3.7
   - Ensure that the cluster name only contains lowercase letters, digits and dashes for compatibility with the cloud controller manager